 ALEX: I think that the most powerful thing for us has really been looking at each person as an individual and remembering that this is an important experience for them.

-We always enter every situation, reminding ourselves that we set the temperature, that we don’t adjust to it.
-And that our job is to be the light and to literally spread sparkle.
+We always enter every situation, reminding ourselves that we set the temperature and that we don’t adjust to it.
+Our job is to be the light and to literally spread sparkle.
 So it is amazing that we get to create space for women all to come and feel good.
 And yeah, be positive, and do great things.
 And I feel really honored that we still get to do this and carry on our mission moving forward.
 And I think that as long as you continue to keep your client at the forefront and how you can continue to serve, that is a formula for success.

 EMILY: Anticipating the needs of your customers is an important role in creating a connection with them.
 And anticipating diverse needs of customers is something you will constantly be doing if you’re open to getting feedback from consumers.